UX Articles

 Indeed, users shopping for a gift will want to know if gifting options are available on a site — for example, if gift wrapping or custom messages are available — without having to go through multiple steps of the checkout process before potentially discovering the site doesn’t offer gifting, or the specific gifting options they are looking for.

-On the other hand, advertising gifting options as early as the product page will help users keep their minds focused on finding the right gift — rather than prematurely worrying about whether gift options will be offered during the checkout.
+However, advertising gifting options as early as the product page helps users keep their minds focused on finding the right gift — rather than prematurely worrying about whether gift options are offered during the checkout.

 Gifting is a primary reason many users shop at 1-800flowers.com.
 Therefore, it makes sense to go into greater detail about the gifting options available on the product page.
 Allowing users to see what their gifts will look like upon final delivery — with gift boxes or custom gift messages — can put their minds at ease about their purchases.

-For example, offering detailed shipping information, pictures of gift boxes, and descriptions of how the gift will arrive all help considerate users to get a full picture of the gifting process — as compared to having to first add a product to the cart in order to finally see the gift options.
+For example, offering detailed shipping information, pictures of gift boxes, and descriptions of how the gift will arrive all help considerate users to get a full picture of the gifting process — as compared to first adding a product to the cart in order to finally see the gift options.

 Other users, coming to the site with the sole purpose of purchasing a gift, may misinterpret the lack of gifting options in the cart as an indication that the site doesn’t offer gifting at all, and may consequently abandon.